dangthithaoanh/ambiguous-plural-reference/README.md

-# Dataset for Can LLMs Detect Ambiguous Plural Reference?
+# Datasets for Can LLMs Detect Ambiguous Plural Reference?
 An Analysis of Split-Antecedent and Mereological Reference